JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 !!! note
     The first step of the algorithm is very inefficient, since many of the obstacles (especially in ray-splitting) can be safely excluded from search.
 If you have better solutions on how to find the minimum collision time you are more than welcome to submit a Pull Request or open an issue to discuss about it.

+!!! note "Speed vs. Accuracy"
+    `DynamicalBilliards.jl` was made under the consideration of extreme accuracy.
+There are numerous actions taken such that the particle propagation is as accurate as possible, and will not result in any kind of unexpected behavior.
+    Of course, this is a direct tradeoff in the expense of speed.

 ## Ray-Splitting Functions
 If `T` is the transmission probability function, then the condition for transmission is simply: `T(φ, where, ω) > rand()`.
 If it returns `true`, transmission (i.e. ray-splitting) will happen.
 As it has already been discussed in the [Ray-Splitting tutorial](/tutorials/ray-splitting), the condition of total internal reflection must be taken care of by the user.